 Stretch factor for an elastic means how much that elastic can stretch.

 Elastics have a length and a width.
-Elastics stretch in lenght direction.
-Stretch amount is measured on elastic’s length only.
-Width of elastics varies: thin elastics are used for panties.
+Elastics stretch in the length direction.
+The Stretch amount is measured on elastic’s length only.
+The width of elastics varies: thin elastics are used for panties.
 Wider elastics are used for bras.
-Even wider – for waist bands etc. For lingerie elastics, usually if the width of the elastic grows, the stretch amount decreases – but this is not a rule!
+Even wider – for waistbands, etc. For lingerie elastics, usually, if the width of the elastic grows, the stretch amount decreases – but this is not a rule!

-How to determine the stretch factor (percentage) for our elastic?
+How to determine the stretch factor for our elastic?

 - Take a segment of 20 cm long of our elastic – do not stretch.
 The end of the segment is marked by our thumbs.